Evaluated product acquisition

 An evaluated product provides a level of assurance in its security functionality that an unevaluated product does not.
 To assist in providing this assurance, the Australian Signals Directorate (ASD) performs product evaluations through the following programs:

-- ASD Cryptographic Evaluation (ACE) program, for software and ICT equipment that contains cryptographic functionality.
+- ASD Cryptographic Evaluation (ACE) program, for software and ICT equipment used to protect classified information.

-- High Assurance evaluation program, for ICT equipment protecting highly classified information.
+- High Assurance evaluation program, for software and ICT equipment used to protect highly classified information.

 The Australian Cyber Security Centre (ACSC) also certifies product evaluations conducted by licensed commercial facilities, in accordance with the Common Criteria, as part of the Australasian Information Security Evaluation Program (AISEP).

 For organisations seeking to procure evaluated products, the Evaluated Products List contains a list of products that have been evaluated through the ACE program or the High Assurance evaluation program while the Certified Products List contains a list of products that have been certified in accordance with the Common Criteria.

 A Protection Profile (PP) is a technology-specific document that defines the security functions that must be included in a Common Criteria certified product to mitigate specific cyber threats.
 PPs can be published by a recognised Common Criteria Recognition Arrangement (CCRA) scheme or by the CCRA body itself.
 PPs published by the CCRA body are referred to as collaborative PPs.

 The ACSC recognises all PPs listed on the Common Criteria website in addition to those listed on the ACSC’s website.
 Where a PP does not exist, an evaluation based on an Evaluation Assurance Level (EAL) may be accepted.
 Such evaluations are capped at EAL2+ as this represents the best balance between completion time and meaningful security assurance gains.